itmLABS/exceptiontrap/README.md

 ## Known Issues / Todo

-At the moment ActionController::RoutingError's are not catched.
+At the moment ActionController::RoutingError's are not catched in Rails 3 applications.

+SSL-Support is not included.

 Optimize and insert the test suite to the gem.